somedatapacket/docs.humio.com/content/administration/digest-rules.md

 If additional digest nodes are added to a cluster down the road, you will likely want to increase the number of digest partitions to ensure all digest nodes are able to consume from at least one partition.
-To do this, you need to increase the number of partitions for the kafka `humio-ingest` topic.
-To do this, log into one of your kafka nodes and run this command:
+To do this, you must first increase the number of partitions for the kafka `humio-ingest` topic.
+Increasing the number of kafka partitions for a topic involves logging into one of your kafka nodes and running this command:

 ```shell
 /usr/lib/kafka/bin/kafka-topics.sh --alter --zookeeper localhost:2181 --topic humio-ingest --partitions 28